syncfusion-content/maui-docs/MAUI/Busy-Indicator/AnimationType.md

 ## Animation Type in .NET MAUI BusyIndicator (SfBusyIndicator)

 The `AnimationType` property for the SfBusyIndicator allows the users to set one of the animations from the built-in animations.
-The different types of animations are `Cupertino`, `CircularMaterial`, `LinearMaterial`.
+The different types of animations are `CircularMaterial`, `LinearMaterial`, `Cupertino`.

 {% tabs %}